aouriri/careful-fairness/staff.md

 ---
 layout: page
-title: Staff
+title: About Me
-description: A listing of all the course staff members.
+description: A listing of course staff.
 ---

 # Staff

+While this isn't an official course, feel free to email me about the syllabus - questions, comments, concerns, broken link.

 ## Instructor